 GeneCards Summary for GNAQ Gene

-GNAQ (Guanine Nucleotide Binding Protein (G Protein), Q Polypeptide) is a Protein Coding gene.
-Diseases associated with GNAQ include sturge-weber syndrome, somatic, mosaic and capillary malformations, congenital, 1, somatic, mosaic.
-Among its related pathways are Signaling by GPCR and Ras signaling pathway.
-GO annotations related to this gene include GTP binding and signal transducer activity.
-An important paralog of this gene is GNA14.
+GNAQ (G Protein Subunit Alpha Q) is a Protein Coding gene.
+Diseases associated with GNAQ include Sturge-Weber Syndrome and Capillary Malformations, Congenital.
+Among its related pathways are Apelin signaling pathway and Fatty Acids bound to GPR40 (FFAR1) regulate insulin secretion.
+Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
+An important paralog of this gene is GNA11.